 And because the number of miles you need is linked to the cost of the ticket, you will probably need 30,000 or 40,000 miles or more per person for a round-trip, with few exceptions.

 - If you don’t have enough miles, you might consider one of Chase Southwest Rapid Rewards cards.

-- All three personal Southwest cards are currently offering a 40,000-point sign-up bonuses after spending $1,000 in the first 3 months, whereas the Southwest Rapid Rewards Premier Business Credit Card is currently offering a 60,000-point sign-up bonus after spending $3,000 in the first 3 months.
+- All three personal Southwest cards are currently offering a 40,000-point sign-up bonuses after spending $1,000 in the first 3 months, plus an additional 35,000 points after spending $5,000 in the first 6 months, whereas the Southwest Rapid Rewards Premier Business Credit Card is currently offering a 60,000-point sign-up bonus after spending $3,000 in the first 3 months.

 - Of course, you have to wait until the miles post before using them for a trip.

 - If you earn 125,000 miles in a year – through a combination of spending, sign-up bonuses and flying – you qualify for the Southwest Companion Pass, which earns free travel for a friend or relative on your same itinerary.

 - That can be valuable for Hawaii.
 Southwest and Chase ran a promotion earlier this year that made earning that pass easier, but it has expired.

 2. Transfer miles from other programs